shanchanglin/shanchanglin.github.io/content/projects/projectwave/index.md

 ##### Summary

-We solve the Schrödinger-Poisson equation numerically by treating the wavefunction as composed of noninteracting eigenstates and assigning their amplitudes based on a distribution function, assuming spherically symmetric.
+We solve the Schrödinger-Poisson equation numerically by treating the wavefunction as composed of noninteracting eigenstates and assigning their amplitudes based on a distribution function, assuming spherically symmetric, using C++ and MPI.
 This method provides a way to construct Milky Way-sized wave dark matter halos.

 ---
 ##### Abstract